 Nonetheless, let us focus on just one - White Willow bark (circled in blue).

 What is White Willow bark?

 White Willow bark is a folk remedy that dates back over two millennia to Hippocrates.
-It had been used for fevers and various other ailments.
+It has been used for fevers and other various ailments.
 The active ingredient, salicin or salicylic acid, was isolated in the 1800’s.
 To make it more tolerable on the gastrointestinal system, it was acetylated to reduce acidity.
 This form, known as AcetylSalicylic Acid (ASA), was first marketed by the Bayer company in 1901 as Aspirin.
 Subsequently, an entire class of products, NSAIDs (non steroidal anti-inflammatory drugs), has emerged from this tree bark.
 This includes Advil, Aleve, and Celebrex.

 Thus, White Willow bark is Aspirin.
 However, Aspirin has many side effects including, kidney failure, stomach ulcers, severe allergy, asthma, and bleeding complications.
 Does White Willow bark have the same side effects as Aspirin?
 Of course it does.
 In clinical trials, 41% of patients using White Willow bark had at least one side effect.

 A bottle of Aspirin contains pages of warnings.
 Why would a supplement containing White Willow bark extract not provide warnings?
 Are you starting to see the double standard?
 Read on…

 The InflaDox label said it contains a total dosage of 725 mg.
 However, the specific amount of each of the six ingredients was not listed.
 Supplement companies know that if they label their product as a “Proprietary Blend”, they do not, by law, have to disclose the amount of each ingredient.
 They can fill most of the capsule with inexpensive fillers (see OTHER INGREDIENTS circled in yellow) and use only trace amounts of the expensive active ingredients.